luisarizmendi/rhde-aap-gitops-demo/README.md

 * We configured our systems following the GitOps approach, enforcing the right configurations at scale in all our systems assuring the consistency even in case of a manual override locally

-* And finally we show how we prevent an OS system upgrade to break the desired behaviour of our edge computing edge devices, by performing a system rollback automatically when a failure was detected.
+* We show how we prevent an OS system upgrade to break the desired behaviour of our edge computing edge devices, by performing a system rollback automatically when a failure was detected.

+* You have seen how you can onboard your systems in multiple ways, from using simple Kickstart files, custom onboarding rpms or even FDO servers

+* And finally you also have seen how Red Hat Device Edge is so flexible that you can combine containerized and non-containerized worklods with your old virtual machines in the same device.

 The demo of Ansible Automation Platform and Red Hat Device Edge showcased several compelling features and capabilities that promise to bring significant benefits to our edge computing solutions.
 In particular, the self-healing capabilities and automation at scale offer the following advantages for our use cases in edge computing: